Saleen S281: S-281RF/S-281AF

-Only introduced in the Fifth-Generation era, both the Saleen 281 CID Red Flag and the Saleen 281 CID American Flag models were Supercharged, but offered at a lower price than an S-281SC.
+Introduced in the fifth-generation era, both the Saleen 281 CID Red Flag and the Saleen 281 CID American Flag models were Supercharged, but offered at a lower price than an S-281SC.
 Notable detail parts such as the SC vented hood, SC rear wing, quarter window trim, and standard S281 seating are omitted.
 The RF is available in Black or Alloy with standard red decals while the AF is available in Torch Red, Vista Blue, and White with Red, White, Blue exterior decals.
 Both models are equipped with manual transmissions and chrome wheels.

 H-281 3V

 Introduced in June 2007 with a run of 100 vehicles, the Heritage 281 CID 3 Valve version was introduced.
 Sharing some bodywork features with the Parnelli Jones Limited Edition (S-302PJ), the H-281 3V was available in different colors.
 Key cosmetic differences from the Parnelli Jones Limited Edition include a smaller front air dam, omission of the chrome fascia trim, lack of a hood scoop, the addition of fender badges and a matte-black hood center.
-Production was limited, as only 60 models were produced: 49 Coupes & 11 Convertibles.
-Only 6 Grabber orange models were produced.
+Production was limited, with 60 models being produced: 49 Coupes & 11 Convertibles.
+A total of 6 Grabber orange models were produced.

 H-281DG

-Only introduced in 2008, the Heritage 281 CID Supercharged Dan Gurney model was based on Dan Gurney's 1969 Boss 302 Mustang Trans-Am racer.
-Only a run of 300 (100 Blue, 100 Red, 100 White) were built.
+Introduced in 2008, the Heritage 281 CID Supercharged Dan Gurney model was based on Dan Gurney's 1969 Boss 302 Mustang Trans-Am racer.
+A run of 300 (100 Blue, 100 Red, 100 White) were built.

 Racecraft 420-S

 Making its debut in July 2008, the Racecraft 420 Horsepower Supercharged model was introduced as a demonstration to steer away from the Saleen name and to also offer Mustang fans a cheaper, yet sportier version of a supercharged Saleen.
 Using the infamous suspension name recognized on Saleens, the Racecraft 420-S was a lightly modified Ford 4.6L 3V SOHC with a Saleen Twin-Screw Supercharger.
-The success of this car and product name, Racecraft, failed to gather the attention the promoters hoped for with only 89 units built as most true Saleen fans did not appreciate the infamous Saleen name to be replaced with another.
+The success of this car and product name, Racecraft, failed to gather the attention the promoters hoped for with 89 units built as most true Saleen fans did not appreciate the infamous Saleen name to be replaced with another.